coatespt/cursor-twitter/display/SESSION_NOTES.md

 ## Bubble scaling choice should be displayed on the page

+## Find out what the divergence value in the bubble display means exactly
+It always seems to be

 ## Instructions
 - The JSON is correctly parsed into a struct that is batch with a set of clusters and some metadata fields.
 The cluster is composed of a set of tweets, some metadata fields, and a set of busyword objects which each has five fields.